Some of the federal, state and private financial aid programs that you may be eligible for or offered include:

 Maximum for dependent students: $5500 for freshman, $6500 for sophomore, $7500 for junior and senior.

 - Direct Subsidized Loans Direct subsidized loans are for students with financial need.
 Your school will review the results of your Free Application for Federal Student Aid (FAFSA) and determine the amount you can borrow.
-You are not charged interest while you’re in school at least half-time and during grace periods and deferment periods.
+You are not charged interest while you’re in school at least half-time and during deferment periods.

 - Direct Unsubsidized Loans You are not required to demonstrate financial need to receive a Direct Unsubsidized Loan.
 Like subsidized loans, your school will determine the amount you can borrow.
 Interest accrues (accumulates) on an unsubsidized loan from the time it’s first paid out.
 You can pay the interest while you are in school and during grace periods and deferment or forbearance periods.
 You can also wait to pay the interest when you enter repayment.
 This will increase the total amount you have to repay because you will be charged interest on the interest you did pay.